morganm94/Food-Identifier/README.md

 ## Requirements:
 You will need a Jetson Nano, either the 2gb or the 4gb version.
 Be aware that if you have the 2gb version (like me) you might have to take [desperate measures](https://github.com/oliver-almaraz/food_container_identifier/blob/main/README.md#desperate-measures) for getting the most out of those 2gb of memory.
-For the O.S. you will need a microSD card of at least 64gb and a USB-C 5v, 3A power supply.
+For the O.S. you will need a microSD card of at least 64gb and, depending of what version of the Jetson Nano you have, a USB-C 5v, 3A, or a barrel-jack power supply.
 If you will access your Nano in **headless mode** you only need a microUSB cable, otherwise you will need a monitor, keyboard and mouse.
-Obviously, you need a computer to write the image to the microSD card and for accessing the nano via SSH, in case you will be doing so.
+Naturally, you need a computer to write the image to the microSD card and for accessing the nano via SSH, in case you will be doing so.
 You will also need a **camera**.
 See the list of Nvidia's [officially supported cameras](https://developer.nvidia.com/embedded/jetson-partner-supported-cameras).
 If you get a MIPI CSI camera (like I did) you will have to get also a **camera mount** and a **tripod**.
 I made one myself, so if you like to drill and you have some spare wood or metal, you will have fun making one.
 The Rapberry Pi Camera V2 comes with a 15cm long **ribbon flex cable**, depending on your camera mount you might also need a longer one.

 ### My setup: